MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/grafana-plugin.md

 ### Use exemplars with Azure

-With Grafana 11, you can now view traces in Application Insights.
+In Grafana 11, exemplars can link directly to trace data in Application Insights.
+This integration allows you to connect Prometheus metric data with detailed traces, providing a more comprehensive view of system performance and behavior.

 <!-- NOTES
 Grafana supports a concept of linking between Prometheus metric data sources and trace data sources called exemplars.